-The MA in European Studies and the Eastern Neighbourhood of the EU represents a unique and innovative programme, taught in English which addresses a wide range of students from different backgrounds (Economics, International Relations, Politics, History, Sociology, Culture and Civilisations) determined to enhance and deepen their knowledge and expertise in European integration processes, as well as in the EU’s international affairs (with a special focus on the Eastern Neighbourhood of the EU).
+The MA in European Studies and the Eastern Neighbourhood of the EU represents a unique and innovative programme, taught in English, which addresses a wide range of students with various backgrounds (Economics, International Relations, Politics, History, Sociology, Law, Humanities) determined to enhance and deepen their knowledge and expertise in European integration, as well as in the EU’s international affairs (with a special focus on the Eastern Neighbourhood of the EU).

-The MA aims at training specialists with higher education to conduct their activities in the area of foreign policy and international relations, accessing and managing European funds as well as within the domestic policy-making field.
-OBJECTIVES•Analysing issues of international relations and European studies (IRES) in the context of political, economic and social changes and challenges that take place globally and, in particular, at the European level; •Developing the ability to use integration theories in the study of the political, economic and legal system of the European Union, as well as a thorough understanding of the theoretical approaches in the IRES field;•Understanding the operating system of the European Union, as well as the EU’s decision-making process in relation to Central and Eastern Europe, the EU’s Eastern Neighbourhood and Russia; •Assessing the (geo)political and economic context within the defined space.
+The MA aims at training highly educated specialists, able to work in the fields of foreign policy and international relations, management of EU funds, as well as in domestic policy-making.
+OBJECTIVES•Analysing issues of international relations and European studies (IRES) in the context of the political, economic and social changes and challenges that take place globally and, in particular, at the European level; •Developing a thorough understanding of the theoretical approaches in the IRES field, as well as the ability to use them in the study of the political, economic and legal system of the European Union •Understanding the operating system of the European Union, as well as the EU’s decision-making process in relation to Central and Eastern Europe, the EU’s Eastern Neighbourhood and Russia.

-WHO CAN APPLYThis MA programme is suitable for students specialising in the International Relations, Political Science, Economics, Public Administration, as well as those interested in History, Law, Political geography.
-There are no pre-requisites for enrolling for this programme.
+WHO CAN APPLYThis MA programme is suitable for students specialising in International Relations, Political Science, Economics, Public Administration, as well as those interested in History, Law, Humanities, Political Geography.
+There are no pre-requisites for enrolling in this programme.

-LEARNING OUTCOMESOn completion of this MA, students will:•have developed both a broad and a detailed knowledge of the EU’s relations with Eastern European partners, post-Soviet space and Russia;•have enhanced their understanding of the EU’s international presence;•be able to relate current conceptual debates to the empirical analysis of the EU’s external role internationally and regionally.
+LEARNING OUTCOMESOn completion of this MA, students will:•have developed a broad and detailed knowledge of the EU’s relations with its Eastern European partners, the post-Soviet space and Russia;•have enhanced their understanding of the EU’s international presence;•be able to connect conceptual debates and empirical analyses of the EU’s external role, internationally and regionally.

-CURRICULUMThis MA is structured over two academic years / four semesters, 120 ECTS credits, including compulsory and optional subjects in line with the most up-to-date MAs in European Studies.
-The MA will be completed upon writing and presenting a dissertation paper in English (5 ECTS).
+CURRICULUMThis MA is structured over two academic years / four semesters, 120 ECTS credits, including mandatory and optional courses, in line with the most up-to-date MA programmes in European Studies.
+The MA will be completed upon writing and defending a dissertation paper in English (5 ECTS).
 The proposed research topics will chiefly focus on the EU’s relations with Central and Eastern Europe, the Eastern Neighbourhood and Russia.For more details courses and teaching staff click here.

-CAREER PERSPECTIVESThe MA programme facilitates the integration of its graduates in politics or diplomacy, by providing specific counselling and analysis, as well as develops a well-trained professional body of officials in the fields of international relations and European affairs.
-The career opportunities target a wide range of institutions, such as: national public institutions (central institutions: Presidency, Parliament, Government, ministries; local institutions: prefectures, municipalities, local and county councils) or supranational, at European level (European Commission, Council of the European Union, etc.), education and research, diplomacy (Ministry of Foreign Affairs, European External Action Service, NATO, OSCE, Council of Europe etc.), think-tanks, consulting firms in European project and programmes management, NGOs, private companies, regional development agencies, chambers of commerce and industries, representations of foreign organizations and mass-media.
+CAREER PERSPECTIVESThe programme will facilitate the integration of its graduates in politics or diplomacy, by providing specific career orientation, and will develop a well-trained professional body of officials in the fields of international relations and European affairs.
+The career opportunities target a wide range of institutions, such as: •public institutions at the national level: Presidency, Parliament, Government, ministries and other agencies•public institutions at the local level: county prefectures, county councils, local councils, local executive bodies and agencies•regional development agencies and other institutions at the regional level •EU institutions: the Commission, the Parliament, other institutions and agencies•the diplomatic service (Ministry of Foreign Affairs, European External Action Service, NATO, OSCE, Council of Europe etc.)•education and research institutions •think-tanks and NGOs•private firms and consultancies•foreign organizations•the media

 EUROPEAN STUDIES AND THE EASTERN NEIGHBOURHOOD OF THE EU

-Organised by: Centre for European Studies - Alexandru Ioan Cuza University of Iasi, RomaniaQualification: Master's degree in European Studies and the Eastern Neighbourhood of the EUProgramme starts: October 2018Duration of the programme: 2 years, 120 ECTSAccreditation: Romanian Ministry of National EducationTotal places: 25 state-funded places (for EU citizens) & 25 places with tuition fee (1.000 Euro/year/ EU citizens; 2.000 Euro/year/ non-EU citizens)
+Organised by: Centre for European Studies - Alexandru Ioan Cuza University of Iasi, RomaniaQualification: Master's degree in European Studies and the Eastern Neighbourhood of the EUProgramme starts: October 2018Duration of the programme: 2 years, 120 ECTSAccreditation: Romanian Ministry of National EducationTotal places: 25 state-funded places (for EU citizens) & 25 places with tuition fee (4.500 Lei/year/ EU citizens; 2.070 Euro/year/ non-EU citizens)